Bali Bucket List: 8 Unique Things to Do

 5. Slow Down in Sidemen

-If you would like to discover Bali, but are not a fan of busy tourist places, then Sidemen should be on your Bali bucket list.
+If you would like to discover Bali but are not a fan of busy tourist places, then Sidemen should be on your Bali bucket list.
 This tranquil village is filled with beautiful rice fields and spectacular views of Mount Agung.
-It is an off the main tourist destination, where you can experience an authentic part of Bali and slow down at the same time.
-You can also enjoy a trekking through the rice fields, participate in a silver workshop or visit some other beautiful places in Sidemen.
+It is an off-the-main tourist destination, where you can experience an authentic part of Bali and slow down at the same time.
+You can also enjoy a trek through the rice fields, participate in a silver workshop, or visit some other beautiful places in Sidemen.

 Silver Workshop